 They offer a level of peace and quiet that can help you escape from the busy outside world and focus on what you are doing.

-Noise cancelling headphones don’t block out all noise but they can block out most sounds we don’t want to hear such as the hum of nearby traffic.
+Noise-canceling headphones don’t block out all noise but they can block out most sounds we don’t want to hear such as the hum of nearby traffic or the hum of your motorbike engine (making them perfect for motorcyclists who want to make things quieter inside their helmet!).

 These types of headphones are particularly good at eliminating constant, low-frequency noises such as engine sounds.